Counterinsurgency in Northern Afghanistan: Operations Taohid I, II & III (Unity)

 The international forces undertook another advance into the disputed area, the so-called "Highway Triangle" or "Golden Triangle" to the north of Pol-e Khomri between September and October 2010.
 The battle for Highway Triangle lasted for multiple weeks and included a large mechanized force as well as close air support.
 The liberated area around Shahabuddin and Aka-Khel was supposed to be secured by local pro-government militias.
 Their outpost was overrun and taken by the Taliban, decimating the Afghan Peace & Reintegration Program troops that manned the outpost.
 Second Platoon, Blacksheep Company, from the US Army's 87th Infantry Regiment of the 10th Mountain Division, led an operation, along with a US Army ODA team from 7th Special Forces Group (United States), and German TF Kunduz, to assault the outpost and retake it in close combat.
-Three intense days of fighting, later named the Battle of Shahbuddin, became the largest battle of the German Army since WW2.
+Three intense days of fighting, later named the Battle of Shahabuddin, became the largest battle of the German Army since WW2.
 An estimated 300 enemy fighters fiercely engaged the American led operation in the heaviest fighting of all of RC-North during the war.
-Multiple American, German, and Afghan soldiers were wounded, with over two dozen Afghan soldiers being killed in action.
-Estimates of 100+ enemy fighters were killed.
-For the first time in RC-North, Afghan National Army artillery was used to counter Taliban mortars during the battle.
-Additionally, American Air Force Rockwell B-1 Lancers dropped over a dozen bombs, as well as fire support from A-10s and AH-64s.
-The battle ended once coalition forces retook the Combat Outpost on the third day.
-All APRP members that had been at the COP had been overrun and killed.
+Multiple American, German, and Afghan soldiers were wounded, with over two dozen Afghan soldiers and police being killed in action.
+A German Marder IFV was disabled by recoilless rifle fire on the second day of the battle, which resulted in several Germand wounded in action.